digaodev/gobarber-mobile-ts/README.md

 - Have the backend API running in order for this app to consume its data
 - If you haven't yet, go to [GoBarber API](https://github.com/digaodev/gobarber-backend-ts) and follow the instructions
+- There is a lot to setup in React Native, so follow the [official instructions](https://reactnative.dev/docs/environment-setup) carefully for your operating system before moving on

 **Clone the project and access the project folder**